loader

 • Early Pregnancy Tests: Some OTC tests are designed to detect lower levels of hCG, suitable for testing a few days before the expected period.

-2. Blood Pregnancy Tests
+2. Pregnancy Blood Tests

-• Qualitative hCG Test: This blood test confirms the presence of hCG, indicating whether or not a woman is pregnant.
+• Qualitative hCG Test: This pregnancy blood test confirms the presence of hCG, indicating whether or not a woman is pregnant.
 It doesn't provide information about the quantity of hCG.

-• Quantitative hCG Test (Beta hCG Test): This blood test measures the specific amount of hCG in the blood.
+• Quantitative hCG Test (Beta hCG Test): This pregnancy blood test measures the specific amount of hCG in the blood.
 It can help determine the stage of pregnancy and identify potential issues, such as ectopic pregnancy or miscarriage.

-• Serum Pregnancy Test: This blood test is conducted in a laboratory setting and is often more sensitive than OTC urine tests.
+• Serum Pregnancy Test: This pregnancy blood test is conducted in a laboratory setting and is often more sensitive than OTC urine tests.

 • Rapid Blood Tests: Some healthcare providers may use rapid blood tests that provide results in a shorter time frame than traditional blood tests.